-Everybody is excited for the 2016 breeding season of the famous Cornell University campus hawks Big Red and Ezra.
+Everybody is excited for the 2017 breeding season of the famous Cornell University campus hawks Big Red and her new potential mate.

 Last year the pair returned to nest on Feb 1st.
 In 2014 we saw a new activity: A male banded on the left leg visited the nest during the “nestoration” activity in Feb 25th.
 Was there going to be a male rivalry?
 We all held our breath… The video below is the recording of the third male visiting while Ezra is on the nest: